kinverarity1/lasio/docs/source/building.rst

 Building a LAS file from scratch
 ================================

-When you create LASFile from scratch, it comes with some default metadata:
+When you create a LASFile from scratch, it comes with some default metadata:

 .. code-block:: ipython